Gemini

 Strengths

 Gemini is strong for mixed-format work: documents, slides, images, file uploads, and long-context synthesis.
-It is also one of the more practical choices when a team wants one assistant that can connect into mail, docs, search, and lightweight creation workflows instead of switching between separate specialist tools.
+It is also one of the more practical choices when a team wants one assistant that can connect into mail, docs, search, lightweight media creation, and increasingly agentic workflows instead of switching between separate specialist tools.

 Limitations

-The product surface is fragmented.
+The product surface is still fragmented.
 Capabilities differ by country, plan, age requirement, and whether you are using a personal Google account versus Workspace.
-Google’s own pages also describe different plan bundles in different regions, so you need to verify what a given user actually has access to before designing a workflow around it.
+Some features also roll out in stages.
+Gemini Omni Flash, for example, is currently a product-surface rollout rather than a documented developer API model.

 Practical Tips

-Be explicit about geography and plan assumptions.
-A feature that exists in marketing copy may be US-only, beta-only, or tied to Google AI Pro or Ultra.
+Be explicit about geography, account type, and plan assumptions.
+A feature that exists in marketing copy may be personal-account only, US-only, beta-only, or tied to Google AI Pro or Ultra.
 That does not make Gemini weak, but it does mean rollout discipline matters.

 Verdict

 Gemini is a strong choice for multimodal and Google-native knowledge work.
-It is most compelling when you want research, drafting, file analysis, and Google-app integration in one ecosystem and can tolerate some region and plan complexity.
+It is most compelling when you want research, drafting, file analysis, app-building support, media creation, and agentic Google-app integration inside one ecosystem and can tolerate region and plan complexity.